-Ukraine name origin overview
+Ukraine name origin

-Nowadays several Ukrainian scientists debate this etymology, stating that the word “kray” (eng. edge, border) is the basic in word “Ukraina”, but in the meaning “ukrainivaya” (“to ukraine” eng. chiselling, carving, cutting) the part of Slavic lands for living.
-There was also another version, stating that Ukraine name originates from word “kray” (eng. edge), “kraiyna” (eng. country, land) in the meaning “state”, “land populated with it’s people”, and “ukrayinets” (eng.
+Nowadays, Ukrainian scientists debate this etymology, stating that the word “kray” (eng. edge, border) is the basic in word “Ukraina”, but in the meaning “ukrainivaya” (“to ukraine” eng. chiselling, carving, cutting) the part of Slavic lands for living.
+There was also another version, stating that Ukraine name originates from the word “kray” (eng. edge), “kraiyna” (eng. country, land) in the meaning “state”, “land populated with it’s people”, and “ukrayinets” (eng.
 Ukrainian) means “countryman”.

-Till the start of 20th century Ukraine name was competing with Malaya Rus (eng.
+Before the beginning of the 20th century, “Ukraine” name was competing with “Malaya Rus” (eng.
 Little Russia).
-Bohdan Khmelnytsky was using this word while corresponding with Moscow empire.
-18th-19th century saw the use of “ukrayintsi” (eng.
-Ukrainians) to avoid confusion with Russian (“velikorossy” eng. great Russians).
-The word “rusyny” is still preserved as the name for Easter-Slavic ethnic group leaving also in Western Ukraine and several other countries.
+Bohdan Khmelnytsky used this word while corresponding with the Moscow Empire.
+The 18th-19th centuries saw the use of “ukrayintsi” (eng.
+Ukrainians) to avoid confusion with Russians (“velikorossy” eng. great Russians).
+The word “rusyny” is still preserved as the name for Easter-Slavic ethnic group also living in Western Ukraine and several other countries.